 3. Commercial vs. Brand Keywords: How Do They Correlate With Rankings

 There are 9 million bicycles in Beijing and over 1 billion websites in the world.
 And all these billion websites are interested in targeting all sort of keywords.

-At a holistic level, we realized that the keywords analyzed by us within this research, fall into one of the two categories: commercial keywords and brand keywords.
+At a holistic level, we realized that while measuring the performance of the content, the keywords analyzed by us within this research, fall into one of the two categories: commercial keywords and brand keywords.

 - Brand keywords refer to the keywords strongly related to the name of the brand.
 For instance, “cognitiveSEO” is a brand keyword we are interested to rank for.

 - Commercial keywords are the ones that have a direct profit – making intent.
 For instance, in our case “best SEO blog” would be a commercial keyword.

 The question now remains: does the content targeted for commercial keywords correlate differently with rankings than the content targeted for brand keywords?

 Is the content quality different for the two instances?
 And how about the conversion rates?

 Commercial Keywords – Ranking Correlation